 I choose to study at UEL because its multicultural blend is a fundamental part of my personal development and relationship skills which I was looking forward to developing on an international level.

 What is your one special memory of your time at UEL?

 The opportunity to run for the education officer position which was a time I discovered another side of myself which I may have never discovered anywhere else.

 What have you done since graduating from UEL?

-I've been opportune to speak on sustainable development goals and how they impact good health and well-being.
-I currently work as a program Manager.
+I've been opportune to speak on sustainable development goals and how they impact good health and wellbeing.
+I currently work as a programme manager.

 What is your current job role?
 And what does it involve?

-I currently work as a program Manager for a sustainable development company in Nigeria and I've been able to take on several roles that advocate towards the accomplishment of the SDGs.
+I currently work as a programme manager for a sustainable development company in Nigeria and I've been able to take on several roles that advocate towards the accomplishment of the SDGs.

 How did UEL help you get to where you are now?

-UEL helped me to realize I could be whatever or whoever I choose to be provided I put in the right effort and trust God for the best.
+UEL helped me to realise I could be whatever or whoever I choose to be provided I put in the right effort and trust God for the best.